 We can listen and direct you to Butte College's many support services and community resources.
 Our Counselors are skilled at assisting students with a variety of concerns which affect their educational success.

 Where can you see a Counselor?

 The Butte Counseling Department full-time and part-time faculty and staff assist our students in three different locations: The Main campus, Chico Center, and the Glenn Center in Orland.
-All of our Counseling faculty are "generalists," though we also have counselors specific to our International and Student Athlete population.
+All of our Counseling faculty are "generalists," though we also have counselors specific to our International, Veterans, Foster Youth, and Student Athlete population.